spxak1/weywot/guides/GPT_PMBR_Size_Mismatch.md

 OK, let's comply.
 Fire up ```gparted```.
 ![Fix the GPT](../assets/fix_GPT.png)

 Say **Yes** to fixing the partition header...

 ![Don't Expand](../assets/Dont_Expand.png)

-but say **No** to expanding the partition table to use any empty space (which will undo what we did.
+But say **No** to expanding the partition table to use any empty space (which will undo what we did.
 Done!

 One last test.
 Disconnect SATA and reconnect to SATA to check if the kernel still complains: No, all done!